common-badger/wanderlust/PRESS-RELEASE.md

   > Whenever you visit a new city (or place you’ve never been before), the first question you might ask is “what should I do?”

-Participant - Young people.
-Travelers.
-Those who don’t plan as much Creators - City veterans.
-Those who love their city, and want to share the love.

-Lead me on a tour of the greatest public art.
-I have an afternoon for a romantic stroll.
-Show me the secret rooftop accesses around my neighborhood.

-Keywords
--Rediscover
-off the beaten trail
-See your city with new eyes

-Play  Local  Joy  Share  Knowledge  Tour  Visit  Secrets  Discover  Adventure Hidden gems  Game   New  Conversation   Rediscover   Immerse